peterzieba/5Vpld/examples/README.md

 `5vtemplate.py` is a simple GUI that will generate a skeleton `.PLD` file.

-More elaborate examples are included with WinCUPL.
+See also `C:\Wincupl\Examples\Atmel` for a bunch of more elaborate vendor included examples, demonstrating the language as well as what is possible to build using these devices.

 References for the CUPL programming language are invaluable for getting further work done.